News

 You’re invited to join our annual Vlad Dracula Expedition, a seven-day dinner party and Halloween celebration through Romania which includes our private dinner on Halloween night in the room where real-life Vlad Dracula (Vlad the Impaler) was born (inside the medieval walled town of Sighisoara), and it also includes the ultimate costume party at Bran Castle (“Dracula’s Castle”) celebrating Romania’s Day of the Dead.

-Scroll down past the itinerary for prices, inclusions, and the hosts’ biographies.
+Scroll down past the itinerary for prices, inclusions, how to contact us, and the hosts’ biographies.

 When we entered the cemetery in Sighisoara (the birthplace of Vlad Dracula) we were greeted by an Alfred Hitchcock sky.
 (Photo by Writers' Expeditions's photography host Christopher Campbell).

-(Above photo by the Dracula Expedition photography host Christopher Campbell)
+(Above photo by a Dracula Expedition photography host, Christopher Campbell, Writers’ Expeditions)

 We’ve made the reservations—you just need to pack a costume and your inner child (or demon) for this howling party across Romania.
 Our seven-day (small group) expedition includes attending the Halloween festival on Day of the Dead, at Bran Castle (known as Dracula’s Castle, built circa 1377), which was owned by Vlad’s grandfather (Mircea the Old).
 And on Halloween night our group will have a private dinner in the chamber where real-life Dracula, Vlad Drăculea (known as Vlad the Impaler), was born, in 1431.
 We’ll be spending Halloween night at an inn of similar vintage, just a few doors down from the house where Vlad was born, inside the (UNESCO) medieval walled city of Sighișoara.
 We were the first people (and are the only) to ever host a Halloween dinner party in the room where Dracula was born, and each year we barely make it through cocktails before we are regaling each other with spine-tingling ghost stories and scary experiences from our lives.